cancerit/hairpin2/internal_doc.md

 ### MODULE ACCESS

-For local or VM use, see GitLab for install instructions.
+For local or VM use, see README for install instructions.
 For farm22 use, available as a module.
 ```
 module avail hairpin2